-\textbf{Capacity-Constrained Demand Function:} We now consider an important special case of the above rider demand function, corresponding to $S_i = 0$ for a route $i$.
-In this case, no queuing or schedule delays arise at equilibrium, as any such delays would strictly increase the cost of the minibus and induce riders to switch to the outside option.
-Hence, the minibus rider demand function on a route reduces to Equation~\eqref{eq:rider-demand-function-reduction} (see Section~\ref{subsec:profit-poa}), exhibiting a piecewise-linear relationship with driver supply as shown on the right of Figure~\ref{fig:induced-rider-demand}.
-Specifically, the served rider demand on route $i$ increases linearly in the mass of allocated drivers up to a threshold $k_i^* = \frac{2 l_i \lambda_i}{F}$ at which $\mu_i(x_i) = \lambda_i$, beyond which the minibus service capacity is sufficient to serve all arriving riders.
+\textbf{Capacity-Constrained Demand Function:} We now consider an important special case of the above demand function, corresponding to $S_i = 0$ on route $i$.
+In this case, no queuing or schedule delays arise at equilibrium, as any such delays would make the minibus strictly more costly than the outside option and induce riders to switch.
+Hence, the demand function reduces to Equation~\eqref{eq:rider-demand-function-reduction} (see Section~\ref{subsec:profit-poa}), exhibiting a piecewise-linear relationship shown on the right of Figure~\ref{fig:induced-rider-demand}.
+Specifically, served demand on route $i$ increases linearly in the mass of allocated drivers up to a threshold $k_i^* = \frac{2 l_i \lambda_i}{F}$ at which $\mu_i(x_i) = \lambda_i$, beyond which the service capacity is sufficient to serve all riders.

 The capacity-constrained demand function mirrors standard equilibrium relations where the served demand is limited by the minimum of the demand arrival rate and service capacity, with full demand capture occurring only once the saturation condition $\mu_i(x_i) = \lambda_i$ holds.
-While both rider demand functions in Figure~\ref{fig:induced-rider-demand} coincide in the over-supplied regime (i.e., $\mu_i(x_i) \geq \lambda_i$) when the driver supply exceeds $k_i^*$, beyond which the minibus serves all rider demand, they diverge in the under-supplied regime.
-In this regime, unlike the $S_i = 0$ case corresponding to the capacity-constrained demand function, when $S_i > 0$, riders are willing to incur queuing or schedule delays for the minibus service, allowing the minibus to capture additional demand even when $\mu_i(x_i) < \lambda_i$.
-In this case, we show that the rider demand function is concave-quadratic below a threshold $\Tilde{k}_i^*$ and this threshold need not coincide with the saturation threshold at which $\mu_i(x_i) = \lambda_i$, i.e., $k_i^* \neq \Tilde{k}_i^*$; in particular, there exist regimes in which $\mu_i(x_i)<\lambda_i$, yet all arriving riders are served by the minibus at equilibrium.
-For a further discussion on these rider demand functions, see Section~\ref{subsec:rider-demand-derivation-vickrey}.
+While both demand functions in Figure~\ref{fig:induced-rider-demand} coincide in the over-supplied regime (i.e., $\mu_i(x_i) \geq \lambda_i$) when driver supply exceeds $k_i^*$ and all riders are served, they diverge in the under-supplied regime.
+In this regime, unlike the $S_i = 0$ case corresponding to the capacity-constrained demand function, when $S_i > 0$, riders are willing to incur queuing or schedule delays, allowing the minibus to capture additional demand even when $\mu_i(x_i) < \lambda_i$.
+In this case, we show that the demand function is concave quadratic below a threshold $\Tilde{k}_i^*$, which need not coincide with the saturation threshold at which $\mu_i(x_i) = \lambda_i$, i.e., $k_i^* \neq \Tilde{k}_i^*$; in particular, there are regimes where $\mu_i(x_i)<\lambda_i$, yet all arriving riders are served by the minibus at equilibrium.
+For a further discussion on these demand functions, see Section~\ref{subsec:rider-demand-derivation-vickrey}.